jts272/pp3-lidl-bake-mate/README.md

  a tool for working with numbers, but it is still important to elicit a positive emotional response from users - especially in the fast-paced work environment it was designed for.
-Commands are politely assertive, whilst always keeping the user in control of their data.
+Commands are politely assertive, whilst always keeping the user informed and in control of their data.

 The program is designed in such a way that the user only performs the actions essential to program function.
 Any errors are reported and feedback is given